meldridge/meldridge.github.io/_posts/2018-06-03-Web-Authentication-Bank-ID-and-the-death-of-the-password.md

 ---
 layout: post
 title: Web Authentication, BankID, and the death of passwords
+excerpt: In my last email I mentioned Alex Stamos' Twitter takedown of the 'Digi-ID' authentication solution.
+Buried in the exchange was a mention by Stamos of the *Web Authentication* standard, which is something you'll be hearing a lot more about in coming months.
 ---

 # Web Authentication, BankID, and the death of passwords